Alon-Krasne/BaseBall/README.md

 ## Description

 This application provides a REST API for baseball data.
-The data is stored in a CSV file and is loaded into memory when the application starts.
+The data is stored in a CSV file and is loaded into memory (using H2 database) when the application starts.

 ## Prerequisites